RetroReversing/retroReversing/categories/misc/Books.md

 </section>

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">How well do you remember your 90s Windows game programming books? <a href="https://t.co/k2LRpzLDkN">pic.twitter.com/k2LRpzLDkN</a></p>&mdash; 𝔸𝕟𝕒𝕥𝕠𝕝𝕪 𝕊𝕙𝕒𝕤𝕙𝕜𝕚𝕟💾 (@dosnostalgic) <a href="https://twitter.com/dosnostalgic/status/1489032479252041736?ref_src=twsrc%5Etfw">February 3, 2022</a></blockquote>

+### Black Art of 3D Game Programming
+"Black Art of 3D Game Programming," authored by André LaMothe, is a seminal book in the field of game development, first published in 1995.
+It provides a comprehensive guide to the principles and techniques of 3D game programming, covering both theoretical concepts and practical implementation.

+The book is notable for its thorough exploration of the mathematical foundations required for 3D graphics, including vector and matrix operations, transformations, and perspective projections.
+It delves into the intricacies of 3D engines, discussing topics such as rendering pipelines, shading models, and texture mapping.

+You can find the source code ported to a modern toolchain (SDL + MacOS) here: [ciciplusplus/black_art_3d_revival: Ported source code from book "Black Art of 3D Game Programming"](https://github.com/ciciplusplus/black_art_3d_revival)

+<iframe width="560" height="315" src="https://www.youtube.com/embed/LMhrnuj01oY?si=7orEHKZ8cIsoG6V2" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ---
 ## Published in 1996